palli/deployment-agents/README.md

 Prerequisites
 =============

-The nagios server will need the following packages installed:
+The nagios server will need the following dependencies:

+* Fully functional RHEL6 or Centos6 server
 * okconfig
 * pynag
 * nagios-plugins-fping